carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 ## Dealing with Missing Data
 So far, we have visualized a band of a Sentinel-2 scene and calculated its statistics.
 However, as you can see on the image it also contains an artificial band to the top left where data is missing.
 In order to calculate meaningfull statistics, we need to take missing data into account.
 Raster data often has a "no data value" associated with it and for raster datasets read in by `rioxarray`.
 This value is referred to as `nodata`.
 This is a value assigned to pixels where data is missing or no data were collected.
 There can be different cases that cause missing data, and it's common for other values in a raster to represent different cases.
 The most common example is missing data at the edges of rasters.

 By default the shape of a raster is always rectangular.
 So if we have a dataset that has a shape that isn't rectangular, like most satellite images, some pixels at the edge of the raster will have no data values.
 This often happens when the data were collected by a sensor which only flew over some part of a defined region and is also almost by default because of the fact that the earth is not flat and that we work with geographic and projected coordinate system.

-To check the value of `nodata` of this dataset you can use:
+To check the value of [`nodata`](https://corteva.github.io/rioxarray/html/rioxarray.html#rioxarray.raster_array.RasterArray.nodata) of this dataset you can use:

 ```python
 rhodes_red_80.rio.nodata
 ```
-*[comment mdk]: Again I could not find where this function came from.
-This is problematic from a didactical perspective.

 ```output
 0
 ```

 You will find out that this is 0.
 When we have plotted the band data, or calculated statistics, the missing value was not distinguished from other values.
 Missing data may cause some unexpected results.

 To distinguish missing data from real data, one possible way is to use `nan`(which stands for Not a Number) to represent them.
 This can be done by specifying `masked=True` when loading the raster.
 Let us reload our data and put it into a different variable with the mask.
 Remember the `red_href` variable we created previously.
 (If you used the downloaded data you can use a direct link to the file):